ASSOCIATION OF PRIVATE ENTERPRISE EDUCATION: ANNUAL MEETING 2016

 Ruger briefly gave an example of a donor partnership, citing their Koch's Kentucky free market centers with John "Papa John" Schnatter:

 So, in the case of the University of Louisville with John Schnatter, Papa John’s is headquartered in Louisville. [...]
-And then University of Kentucky is sort of the same geographical region, he’s got a lot of business interests there, that kind of thin.
+And then University of Kentucky is sort of the same geographical region, he’s got a lot of business interests there, that kind of thing.

 Schnatter has business interests in the state of Kentucky, the location of Papa John's U.S.A Inc., as it is also the location of Papa John’s legal troubles with labor regulations, including a years long, six state, class action lawsuit against Papa John's for an elaborate system of wage theft, violating minimum wage laws.
 Papa John's settled out of court for $12.3 million in 2015.